 4. Communicate Often

 Communication is not just about intimations.
 It also doesn't mean that you call up your customers every day to wish them a good morning.
 That is plain creepy!
 Communication means letting all concerned people know about any changes in the product, announcing new offers and taking feedback.
 Communication makes the customer feel important.
 It makes them feel that the company is actually interested in knowing their thoughts and work on them.
 This initiates customer loyalty which makes for good and lasting relationships.
-Proactively asking customers what they love about your product, why they work with you and ensuring you take that information on board and shape it gives them a feeling of ownership over the direction of your offerings and keeps them knowing that your offerings has been designed with them in mind.
+Proactively asking customers what they love about your product, why they work with you and ensuring you take that information on board and shape it gives them a feeling of ownership over the direction of your offerings.
+It also keeps them knowing that your offerings has been designed with them in mind.

 5. Reward Loyal Customers

 As an entrepreneur, you have to acknowledge your loyal customers.
 Reward them with a bonus offer or offer them special discounts and packages.
 This appreciation goes a long way in inspiring others to be loyal as well.
 In the long run, you improve rapport with new customers and build old relationships stronger.
 Loyalty programs are used by many businesses in order to spread the outreach of the brand and inspire customers to keep coming back.